 There is still the E. coli acute violation that requires a Tier I public notice within 24 hours.
 This violation occurs when any of the following situations happen-

 You must contact the Drinking Water Program to consult on the Tier I public notice within 24 hours.
 The DWP phone numbers are (605) 773-3754 or (605) 280-6831 on weekends.

 Assessments and Corrective Actions-Under the old TCR if you had more than one positive sample in a month, the only action you had to take was to issue your public notice.
 Under the RCTR, there are several situations when you will conduct a self-assessment of your water system to determine what caused the positive samples.
 This is called a Level 1 Assessment.
 The following situations require a Level 1 Assessment-

-An assessment must be done, and a report submitted to DENR within 30 days.
-DENR will be developing a form to follow when doing this assessment.
-If any sanitary defects are found in the system as a result of the assessment, these must then be corrected within the 30 days or corrected within a schedule agreed upon with DENR.
+An assessment must be done, and a report submitted to DANR within 30 days.
+DANR will be developing a form to follow when doing this assessment.
+If any sanitary defects are found in the system as a result of the assessment, these must then be corrected within the 30 days or corrected within a schedule agreed upon with DANR.

 The RTCR requires that a Level 1 Assessment include a review of the following elements: